 2013 BMW X6 Review

-Reviewers say the 2013 BMW X6 performs better than any SUV has a right to.
+Test drivers say the X6 performs better than any SUV has a right to.
 They say that even its base six-cylinder engine provides great acceleration, and that it handles better than most SUVs.
-However, as a vehicle with such a focus on performance, critics say it could do better.
+However, as a vehicle with such a focus on performance, auto writers say it could do better.
 They note that its hefty curb weight negatively impacts handling, and that sedans or smaller crossovers with similar cargo capacities can offer better performance.
 Although the BMW X6 is technically an SUV that comes standard with all-wheel drive, it’s in no way an off-road vehicle.
 Plus, the X6’s fuel economy isn’t stellar.
 Base trims get 16/23 mpg city/highway, according to the EPA, and models with larger engines get even worse mileage.

-The BMW X6’s interior may be small compared with other crossovers, but auto critics say it’s well-made and well-equipped.
+The 2013 BMW X6’s interior may be small compared with other crossovers, but reviewers say it’s well-made and well-equipped.
 It only seats four, which is unusual for an SUV, and it costs much more than many SUVs that offer more cargo and passenger space.
 Reviewers do note that BMW’s iDrive system remains overly complicated, a complaint that’s been made about the system since it debuted.

 - "Is this X6 M as pure an expression of M-power as universally lauded cars like the M3?
 With its nondual-clutch gearbox and considerable heft, the answer is a definitive No. But for swift, civilized transport with an unconventional silhouette, the X6 M goes a long way toward satisfying a question that few, if any, have asked.” -- Popular Mechanics